ainsleydev/website/content/services/branding/index.md

     title: <u>Thoughtful</u> UX Design
     content: We get to know you as a business, including your values, and evaluate where you sit in the market before working with you.
 This enables us to create a design or application that fits the needs of your company and boosts your online presence.
 workflow:
+  title: Our Web Design Process
+  content: We follow a tried and tested process to ensure your website is delivered on time and on budget.
+Our process includes the following.
+  items:
     - Kick-off meeting with stakeholders
     - Discovery document
     - Sitemap finalisation
     - Wireframing & prototyping
     - UI
     - Functiional scope
 faqs:
   - question: What is web design?
     answer: Web design is the process of creating great-looking, functional websites.
 It involves arranging strategic elements on a page like copy, images, and more to deliver great user experience (UX).
 A well-made website not only captures visitors’ attention, but also ensures they can navigate the site easily to find what they’re looking for.